moonwitch/moonwitch.github.io/_posts/2014-10-11-sublime-text-2-and-opening-folders.md

 Open Terminal and run this command
 {% highlight bash %}
-ln -s /Applications/Sublime\ Text\ 2.app/Contents/SharedSupport/bin/subl /bin/subl
+ln -s /Applications/Sublime\ Text.app/Contents/SharedSupport/bin/subl /bin/subl
 {% endhighlight %}

 You will now be able to open files and folders from the command line.